osm-spline/osm.spline.de/rstVersion/content.rst

 about
 -----

 This is the OSM project at SPLINE_.
-We are wokring at free software around the OpenStreetMap project.
-In the future we plan to set up a tiles mirror in order to provide a faster mapreading experience in middle europe.
+We develop and use Free Software in the context of OpenStreetMap.
+We try to be a plattform for your crazy ideas around geodata.
+Checkout out our projects below.
+If you like to get in touch with OpenStreetMap and Free Sotfware just drop us a mail.

 .. _SPLINE: http://www.spline.de